-NOTE: Processing times may vary.
-For PRIORITY ADMISSION, all required admission documents must be submitted to the Cincinnati State Office of Admission at least one month prior to the start of the semester when you wish to register for classes.
+Application processing times may vary.
+All required admission documents should be submitted to the Cincinnati State Office of Admission at least one month prior to the start of the semester when you wish to register for classes.
 Students who do not submit the required admission documents at least one month prior to the start of the semester are not guaranteed to be admitted to the CCP program in time to register for classes.

 Cincinnati State Technical & Community College

 If you have not taken a placement test (ACT, SAT or ACCUPLACER), you may be required to do so to be eligible to participate/register for courses.
 Make arrangements to take the ACCUPLACER test prior to attending an Advising and Registration session.

 - Please carefully review the Testing Center webpage for the most up to date information regarding ACCUPLACER testing through Cincinnati State.

 - Students must first submit the online CCP Application to be eligible to take the ACCUPLACER test.

 - Students testing at Cincinnati State (Clifton or Middletown Campuses) are required to bring a photo ID with them to be eligible to take the placement test.

 After Cincinnati State receives your online CCP application, the completed CCP Authorization electric form, and your high school transcripts, you will be notified via email of acceptance to the CCP Program.
 The email message contains information regarding Orientation requirements for CCP students.